quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

   6. You can now find your API Keys in the profile page.

-## Quix Samples
+## Code samples

-The Quix Samples is a collection of ready-to-use components you can leverage to build your own real-time streaming solutions.
+The cdde samples is a collection of ready-to-use components you can leverage to build your own real-time streaming solutions.
 Typically these components require minimal configuration.

-Most of the code you need for this tutorial has already been written, and is located in the Quix Samples.
+Most of the code you need for this tutorial has already been written, and is located in the code samples.

-When you are logged into the Quix Portal, click on the Samples icon in the left-hand navigation, to access the Quix Samples.
+When you are logged into the Quix Portal, click on the code samples icon in the left-hand navigation, to access the code samples.

 ## The pipeline you will create